-There are some differences between the two platforms, but if you’re familiar with one of them, you’ll be able to understand the other quickly.
+There are some differences between the two platforms, but if you’re familiar with one, you’ll be able to understand the other quickly.
 However, we’ve found that it’s much easier to submit a contest on 99designs because their submission process is more detailed and user-friendly.
 Plus, the overall look of their website is nicer when it comes to design contests.

-It’s tough to say how much cheaper or more expensive 99designs is in comparison to DesignCrowd.
+It’s tough to say how much cheaper or more expensive 99designs is compared to DesignCrowd.
 They both quote prices by design type and offer various packages at different price points.
 It’s hard to compare their project categories accurately because they’re all priced differently and might not include the same services.
-So, for the sake of this comparison, we’re just looking at the price of designing a logo—which is the most common type of design.
+So, for the sake of this comparison, we’re just looking at the price of designing a logo—which is the most common type.

 Logo design pricing at 99designs: